The UCSF Office for Postdoctoral Scholars provides annually-updated statistics on our postdoc population.

 At present, you can see information in these two key areas on an interactive dashboard:

 - Demographics of current postdocs (gender, race and ethnicity, and citizenship status)

 - Median time in postdoc

-You can also see tabular data for demographics.
-Tabular data for median time in postdoc will be available soon.
-In the meantime, please contact the Postdoc Office if you are unable to get the information you need from the dashboard.
+You can also see in tabular form both demographic data and time in postdoc.
+(Tables for career outcomes are in prep!)
+Please contact the Postdoc Office if you are unable to get the information you need from the dashboard or tables.
 Information on postdoc career outcomes is being gathered and analyzed for presentation here in the coming months.

 The presentation of postdoc data on this website represents a part of UCSF's collaborative efforts with the Coalition for Next Generation Life Science to improve transparency on career prospects for life sciences trainees.
 See statistics on our graduate programs on the Graduate Division website.